szakeetm/molflow_sources/README.md

   - `brew install p7zip`
   - `brew install libomp`

+  (Or a one-liner for the above commands is `brew install cmake libpng gsl sdl2 p7zip libomp`)

 ## Cloning the project
 * Clone the Molflow project with `git clone`
 * Go into the `Molflow` directory and: